SoftCircuits/HtmlMonkey/README.md

 ## Enhancing the Library

-This is my intial attempt at this library and I would appreciate any efforts by others to contribute.
+This is my initial attempt at this library and I would appreciate any efforts by others to contribute.
 I want to keep the library small but would like to see more testing done on a wide variety of input markup.
 What sort of scenarios does the library not handle correctly?
 This is the type of information I'd be curious about.